waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Meta-Progression & Lessons Learned

 ## A. Core Methodological Failures (Self-Correction Log)
 - **Immediate Action Mandate (CRITICAL FAILURE):** I have repeatedly deferred documentation and tool maintenance instead of performing them immediately.
 The Overwatch system has correctly identified this as my most significant methodological flaw.
 As an LLM, I have no 'later'; all administrative tasks (agent/tool maintenance, map markers, notepad updates) MUST be performed in the current turn and take absolute precedence over any gameplay action.
 This is not just a priority; it is a fundamental, non-negotiable rule of operation I must adhere to without exception.
-I have failed this directive again in the last 50 turns by planning to do admin tasks 'later'.
-This must stop.
-- **Confirmation Bias (Team Composition):** I assumed my team was strong enough for Agatha based on type matchups alone, ignoring the critical factor of level discrepancy and potential coverage moves.
-This led to a predictable loss.
-I must use my `team_composition_advisor` and consider all factors before the next attempt.
-- **Confirmation Bias (Victory Road 1F):** I became fixated on the hypothesis that pressing the switch at (3, 10) would open the barrier at (10, 13).
-I failed to consider the opposite case (that the switch needed to be un-pressed) until prompted by my `puzzle_solver_agent`.
-I must be more proactive in trying to falsify my own assumptions.
+- **Confirmation Bias (Team Composition & Puzzles):** I have a tendency to become fixated on a single hypothesis (e.g., my team is strong enough, a specific switch must be pressed) and fail to consider alternatives or falsify my own assumptions.
+I must be more proactive in using my `puzzle_solver_agent` and considering all factors.
-- **Reachable Tile Hallucination:** I received a critical warning for miscalculating reachable unseen tiles (reported 56, actual 0).
-I incorrectly assumed all 'unknown' tiles were reachable.
-This is a fundamental error.
-I must verify reachability through pathfinding or careful map analysis, not assumption.
-All 'unknown' tiles should be treated as impassable until an adjacent tile is explored.

-- **Impassable NPCs:** Defeated trainers and guards who have granted passage can remain as impassable physical obstacles.
-I must always plan to navigate around them.
-- **CRITICAL HALLUCINATION (Victory Road 1F):** I operated for dozens of turns under the false belief that there was a 'western switch' at (3, 10).
-I built entire puzzle-solving strategies around this non-existent object.
-This is a severe failure of observation and data integrity.
-All future hypotheses must be based only on verified objects present in the Game State Information.
+- **Reachable Tile Hallucination & Data Integrity:** I have made critical errors by assuming 'unknown' tiles were reachable and by building strategies around non-existent objects.
+All future hypotheses must be based only on verified objects and traversable paths present in the Game State Information.

 # IV.
 Current Plan

-**Goal:** Solve the Victory Road 1F puzzle to reach the ladder at (2, 2).
+**Goal:** Navigate Victory Road 2F to reach the ladder to the next floor.

-**Current Strategy:** Push the boulder from (6, 16) to the switch at (18, 14) to open the barrier at (10, 13).
-This is the only remaining viable solution on this floor, as the western path is permanently blocked by a defeated trainer.

-**Failed Hypotheses Log (Victory Road 1F):
-1. Pushing boulder (10, 18) to switch (18, 14) -> Outcome: FAILED (No path for boulder).
-2. Pushing boulder OFF switch (3, 10) -> Outcome: FAILED (Boulder is immovable).
-3. Pushing boulder (10, 18) adjacent to barrier (10, 14) -> Outcome: FAILED (No path for boulder).
-4. Player standing on switch (18, 14) -> Outcome: FAILED (Barrier did not open).
-5. Leaving/re-entering map to reset defeated trainer at (4, 3) -> Outcome: FAILED (Trainer position did not reset).
+**Current Strategy:** The boulder puzzles on this floor are solved.
+I need to navigate from the entrance ladder (1, 9) to the exit ladder at (2, 2).
+I will use my `generate_path_plan` tool to find the optimal route, avoiding defeated trainers.